Analysis | Tragedy was part of Billie Holiday’s life. It doesn’t have to define it.

 Smith’s intro to the 144-page “Billie Holiday at Sugar Hill” — which contains images that weren’t made public until the photographer’s son, Grayson Dantzic, curated his late father’s tome — doesn’t ignore the violence that plagued the singer’s life or the addictions that ultimately killed her.
 But it also doesn’t let Holiday’s trauma define her.

-“In the end, people don’t want to hear about dogs and babies and feeling your way into a phrase, or eating your heart out—people want to hear about you as you appear in these songs,” Smith writes as Billie reflecting on Billie.
+“In the end, people don’t want to hear about dogs and babies and feeling your way into a phrase, or eating your heart out — people want to hear about you as you appear in these songs,” Smith writes as Billie reflecting on Billie.
 She continues:

-They never want to know about the surprise you feel in yourself, the sense of being directed by God, when something in the modulation of your throat leaps up, like a kid reaching for a rising balloon, except most kids miss while you catch it—yes, you catch it almost without expecting to—landing on an incidental note, a perfect addition, one you never put in that phrase before, and never heard anyone else do, and yet you can hear at once that it is perfection.
+They never want to know about the surprise you feel in yourself, the sense of being directed by God, when something in the modulation of your throat leaps up, like a kid reaching for a rising balloon, except most kids miss while you catch it — yes, you catch it almost without expecting to — landing on an incidental note, a perfect addition, one you never put in that phrase before, and never heard anyone else do, and yet you can hear at once that it is perfection.
 Perfection!

 Smith titled the story “Crazy He Calls Me,” after the jazz standard Holiday sang so memorably.
 Speaking to the New Yorker following its publication, the novelist recalled channeling Holiday during the author’s days as an amateur jazz singer.
 “You can replicate the phrasing,” Smith said, “but you can’t come anywhere near that tension between delight and pain that she had.”